Motorcycle Batteries

 Motorcycle Spring Maintenance - Batteries

-One big problem is that if you didn't use a maintenance charger on the battery throughout the winter storage then you've most likely got a useless battery.
-I did just this and although I put a charger on the battery and charged it, and it started fine, I was stranded out in hinterland for an hour with a non-starting bike, because of an underpowered battery .
-Finally it cranked up but now I have to get a new battery that will continue to hold a charge.
+I did just this, and although I put a charger on the battery and charged it, and it started fine, I was stranded out in the hinterland for an hour with a non-starting bike, because of an underpowered battery.

-A little research has led me to learn about AGM (glass mat) sealed batteries and their superiority over traditional, fill 'em up yourself, leaking ones.
-Everybody has an opinion and saving money rules over a larger investment for some but in the long run I want something that won't leave me with a towing bill and a great pain in the butt.
+Everybody has an opinion, and saving money rules over a larger investment for some, but in the long run I want something that won't leave me with a towing bill and a great pain in the butt.

 Acid damage to exhaust

-Here is my 1980 Honda Goldwing battery, in it's box and I am noticing the easy change out system.
+I am noticing the easy change out system.

-It has just one nut and bolt on the top swing arm thing.
+It has just one nut, and bolt on the top swing arm thing.
 I'll just unbolt it then ease it out and change the battery.
 That's easy enough.

-Click on the image to see a larger view and you can see the corrosion ( I tried to clean it up after it failed on the road).
+Click on the image to see a larger view and you can see the corrosion (I tried to clean it up after it failed on the road).

 Duh!
 I was so anxious to go for a ride I forgot some extra tool kit that I usually bring along with mini jumper cables.